Belgium–Germany relations

-Belgian-German relations are the interstate relations between Belgium and Germany.
+Belgium-Germany relations are the bilateral relations between Belgium and Germany.
 Both of these are neighbouring countries and share a common 204 kilometer long landborder.
-Both nations are members of NATO, the European Union and the Eurozone.
+Both nations are members of the Council of Europe, European Union, NATO and the Eurozone.

-Belgium has an embassy in Berlin, a consul in Cologne as well as an honorary consulate in Duisburg, Frankfurt am Main, Munich, Aachen, Hamburg, Stuttgart, and Bremen, while Germany has an Embassy in Brussels.
-They also have honorary consuls in Liège, Hasselt, Antwerp, and Eupen.
+Belgium has an embassy in Berlin, a consul in Cologne, Frankfurt am Main, Munich, Aachen, Hamburg, Stuttgart, and Bremen, while Germany has an embassy in Brussels.

-According to the Federal Statistical Office, around 56,000 Belgians currently live in Germany, and Around 40,000 Germans living in Belgium in 2021.

 Some German cities (like Hanau and Cologne) are or were traditional centres of Belgian Protestant Diaspora.
 German is besides Dutch and French also the third official language in Belgium.
 The German-speaking Community of Belgium is the smallest of the three political communities in Belgium.
+Belgium has been participating in the annual meeting of German-speaking countries since 2014.